MS Clipper Ranger

-MV CTMA Voyaguer 2 is a freight ferry built in 1998, which was in service with Seatruck Ferries on the Heysham–Belfast route until the latter half of 2012.
+MV CTMA Voyaguer 2 is a freight ferry built in 1998, owned and operated by Coopérative de Transport Maritime et Aérien (CTMA) on the Souris to Cap-aux-Meules route.

+She was owned by Seatruck Ferries from 2005 to 2019.
 In September 2013, she was chartered to Caledonian MacBrayne for the freight service between Ullapool and Stornoway.
 In 2019 she was chartered then bought by CTMA and transferred across the Atlantic to Canada.